docker/docker-py/README.md

 ## Installation

 The latest stable version [is available on PyPI](https://pypi.python.org/pypi/docker/).
-Either add `docker` to your `requirements.txt` file or install with pip:
+Either add `docker` and `six` to your `requirements.txt` file or install with pip:

-    pip install docker
+    pip install docker six

 If you are intending to connect to a docker host via TLS, add `docker[tls]` to your requirements instead, or install with pip: